nats_jetstream

 Because the obsolete pbeWithMD5AndDES-CBC algorithm does not authenticate the ciphertext, it is vulnerable to padding oracle attacks that can let an attacker recover the plaintext.

-This field contains sensitive information that usually shouldn’t be added to a config directly, read our secrets page for more info.
+This field contains sensitive information that usually shouldn’t be added to a configuration directly.
+For more information, see Secrets.

 Type: string